CIMR-Algos/SeaIceThickness_ATBD_V2/book/algorithm_performance_assessment.md

 # Algorithm Performance Assessment

 A first {ref}`Validation` is performed as well as a {ref}`Testscenes`

 ## L1 E2ES Demonstration Reference Scenario (Picasso) scene definition
+We are using three test scenes for the performance evaluation, the two DEVALGO test scenes and the SCEPS polar test scene.

 ## Algorithm Performance Metrics (MPEF)
 For SIT we have two major performance metrics which are based on a reference dataset.
 These are